dryror/backend-socket/README.md

  * if not provided, connections are successful by default */ on('connect', async (data, socket) => {
-  // the following data is available in the socket object const { id, domain, stage } = socket
+  // the following data are available in the socket object const { id, domain, stage } = socket

   // you can return status codes directly